purescript/purescript/docs/source/prelude.rst

 ::

     curry :: forall c. forall b. forall a.
 (Tuple a b -> c) -> a -> b -> c

-    tuple :: forall b. forall a. a -> b -> Tuple a b

     uncurry :: forall c. forall b. forall a. (a -> b -> c) -> Tuple a b -> c